-Jacksonville shooter in racist attack named, revealed he bought weapons legally
+DeSantis booed in Jacksonville as it’s revealed racist shooter bought weapons legally

 Police cordon off street after shooter barricades himself inside Florida store

+Florida governor Ron DeSantis was heckled by mourners at a vigil held in Jacksonville for the three victims killed in a racially motivated attack.

-Two men and a woman were killed in a racially-motivated shooting in Jacksonville, Florida, by a white man in his twenties, who “hated Black people”.
+Two men and a woman were killed on Saturday by a 21-year-old white man named Ryan Palmeter, who “hated Black people”.

-The suspect has been identified as 21-year-old Ryan Palmeter, Jacksonville Sheriff TK Waters said, calling him a “maniac.”

 The victims were identified as Angela Michelle Carr, 52, Anolt Joseph “AJ” Laguerre Jr, 19, and Jarrald De’Shaun Gallion, 29.

+As the governor began speaking at the vigil on Sunday, many members of a crowd of over a hundred people booed Mr DeSantis, forcing him to step back from the microphone.

+Ju'Coby Pittman, a Jacksonville city councilperson who represents the neighbourhood where the shooting took place, stepped in and asked the crowd to listen.

 The shooting took place at a Dollar General store just blocks from the historically-Black Edward Waters University.
-The gunman was initially seen near the library on the campus but security guards tried to take him into custody and he escaped.

-Shortly before the shooting took place, the gunman’s parents called law enforcement to say they had found a manifesto, reported WJXT.
+Shortly before the gunman went on a killing spree, his parents called law enforcement to say they had found a manifesto.
 The gunman had reportedly called his parents ahead of the attack and told them to look at his computer.

-Sheriff Waters described those writings as a “disgusting ideology of hate”.
+Sheriff TK Waters described those writings as a “disgusting ideology of hate”.

-The shooter, who had entered the store with an assault rifle covered in swastikas, took his own life.
-“His sickening ideology is not representative of the values of this Jacksonville community that we all love so much,” the sheriff said.

 Police post photos of the chilling engravings on one of the weapons used